What is prostate milking?

 Trim your fingernails (or have your partner trim theirs) and make sure there are no jagged edges.
 The last thing you want is a tear in your behind.

-How to milk a prostate with other assistance (toys)
+How to give yourself a prostate massage with assistance (toys)

 As you would milk the prostate with your fingers, you’ll want to use an abundant amount of lube.
 Since you’re using a toy this time, please make sure you choose a lube that’s compatible with your toy.
 Most high quality toys are made of silicone, which means you won't be able to use silicone lube.
 The safest bet will be a water-based lubricant or a hybrid or toy-safe lubricant, but check your toy’s packaging to make sure.